pulp/pulp_installer/roles/pulp_common/README.md

 * `pulp_source_dir`: Optional.
 Absolute path to pulpcore source code.
 If present, pulpcore will be installed from source in editable mode.
 Also accepts a pip VCS URL, to (for example) install the master branch.
+* `pulp_git_url`: Optional.
+URL to the git repository from where pulpcore will be checked out if doesn't exists already on `source_dir`.
+  > **WARNING** when `pulp_git_url` is defined this role will clone the repo if doesn't already
+  > exist in the `pulp_source_dir` location and also checkout/update to specified `pulp_git_revision` if
+  > provided.
+In the case of existing local repo with unstaged changes the update will NOT be forced.
+  > For development purposes the recommendation is to NOT provide `pulp_git_url` and manage local
+  > branches manually.
+* `pulp_git_revision`: Optional.
+The specific git branch/tag/commit to be cheked out if git_url is provided.
 * `pulp_user`: User that owns and runs Pulp.
 Defaults to "pulp".
 * `pulp_user_id`: Integer value of uid for the `pulp_user`.
 Defaults to nothing and uid is assigned by the system.